jeroends/velserv/README.md

 sudo ./velserv -d /dev/ttyACM0 -p 6000

+If you have issues with Linux assigning different tty**** ports, you can run VelServ and point it directly to the Velleman USB device

+./velserv -d /dev/serial/by-id/usb-Velleman_Projects_VMB1USB_Velbus_USB_interface-if00 -p 6000

-VelServ as a Linux Service
+# VelServ as a Linux Service

 When enabled, the velserv.service file starts, stops and restarts VelServ as a service in Linux systems that support SystemD.